Setting up an Advanced IVR

 You must upload your greeting(s) to the Greeting Library before you can use them in your IVR.

 In order for the IVR to be able to change based off your business hours or after hours, you'll want to make sure you have already created a business hours set and a holiday set.
-Additionally, you'll want to make sure your business hours set is selected under the Options tab within the IVR workflow.
+Additionally, you'll want to make sure your business hours set is selected under the Options gear within the IVR workflow.

 5

-If you choose the Transfer to Extension option, the number you input in the Extension field should correlate to the options you add within the Logic tab.
+If you choose the Transfer to an Extension option, the number you input in the Extension field should correlate to the options you add within the Logic tab.

 If you use an automated system that requires a keypad press before a call is connected, activate and set the DTMF tone so that our system can accept the call.